backgroundhumeur/id2223_labs/README.md

 The training pipeline notebook was built in order to minimize the time spent not using the GPU.
-Using a separate feature pipeline, we were able to drive down the overhead time to around ~20mins for it to download the necessary feature dataset used for the training.
+Using a separate feature pipeline, we were able to drive down the overhead time to around only ~5mins for it to download the necessary feature dataset used for the training.

 We then make use of the training's parameters in order to force a push for every